ratneshnavlakhe/sound-app/README.md

 ### Sound Recorder App

+## Uses media Recorder API (https://www.w3.org/TR/mediastream-recording/)

+## Added
+* Add Sound recorder api methods.
-# Build a simple sound recorder.
+* This is a simple sound recorder.

-* Currently it contains a simple sine wave oscillator audio player.
+* That saves sound clips on the browser itself.

+## Know Issues

+* Doesn't save the sound clip on the server.